 • Inverter datasheet showing UL listing

-• Panel and/or other applicable equipment (e.g. battery storage) datasheet showing UL listing
+• Panel and/or other applicable equipment (e.g. battery storage, vehicle to home/grid EV chargers, etc.) datasheet showing UL listing

 • One-line diagram showing facility interconnection, main utility metering and any premises sub-metering